springer-math/Mathematics-of-Epidemics-on-Networks/EoN/tests/readme.md

 - JSON format to store benchmark results.
 - Support multiple units: seconds, bytes and integer.

-To run a benchmark use the perf timeit command, with result written into perf_run.json, as follows:
+To run a benchmark use the *perf timeit* command, with result written into perf_run.json, use:

 	python tests\perf_run.py -o perf_run.json